Singapore Company Registration: A Comprehensive Guide

 Opening a Corporate Bank Account in Singapore

-Once the company has been incorporated, you may open a corporate bank account with any of the local or international banks based in Singapore.
+Once the company has been incorporated, you may open a corporate bank account in Singapore with any of the local or international banks based in Singapore.

 When opening a company bank account, most Singapore banks require that the account signatories and directors be physically present in Singapore for paperwork signing.
 If you are unable to come to Singapore, some banks may accept the signing of documents at one of their overseas branches or at a Notary Public.
 For people unable to travel to Singapore in person, this flexibility may help make the process smoother.

 Certificate of Good Standing for Singapore Companies

-Private schools, video companies, travel agencies, liquor distributors, moneylenders, banks, Financial advisers, childcare centres and importers, wholesales and retailers of liquor licenses are some examples of businesses that need permits to operate.
+Private schools, video companies, travel agencies, liquor distributors, moneylenders, banks, Financial advisers, childcare centres and importers, wholesalers, and retailers of liquor licences are some examples of businesses that need permits to operate.
 Additionally, it is a good idea to seek the advice of specialists or professional advisors who can assist you in acquiring the necessary permits and licences, guaranteeing a convenient transition from business registration to successful operation.

-Custom Registration: If your business activities involve import, export and transhipment in and out of Singapore, you will need to register your company with the Singapore Customs and obtain a CR Number or commonly known as Custom Registration.
-The central registration number is mandatory for Singapore companies or organizations engaged in trading activities.
+If your business activity involves import, export, and transshipment in and out of Singapore, you will need to register your company with the Singapore Customs and obtain a CR Number or commonly known as Custom Registration.
+The central registration number is mandatory for Singapore companies or organisations engaged in trading activities.

 Ongoing Statutory Compliance Considerations